-Due to the size and stage of development of Memphasys, the company has not been able to follow the recommendation of the ASX that a majority of Board members should be independent.
-Mr Andrew Goodall is considered non-independent as he is a substantial shareholder; Ms Alison Coutts performs a pivotal role in her executive leadership position within Memphasys.
-When Mr John Pereira was appointed on 30 August 2016 he was independent.
-However, as previously mentioned, he is now considered non-independent due to the company securing the services of his legal firm from November 2016.
-Memphasys will actively seek to appoint another independent director as soon as practicable.
-However, the company considers that all the directors bring a diverse skill base and are well qualified to represent the company and its security holders at the present time.
+Due to the size and stage of development of Memphasys, the Company has not been able to follow the recommendation of the ASX that a majority of Board members should be independent.
+Mr Andrew Goodall is considered non-independent as he is a substantial shareholder; Ms Alison Coutts is also a substantial shareholder and performs a pivotal role in her executive leadership position within Memphasys.
+Mr John Pereira was considered non-independent due to the Company securing the services of his legal firm after his original appointment as an independent director.
+However, during the reporting period Memphasys actively sought to appoint an independent director and following the resignation of Mr Pereira in June 2018, appointed Mr Marjan Mikel as an independent director.
+The Company considers that all the directors bring a diverse skill base and are well qualified to represent the Company and its security holders at the present time.